tetcore/substrate-verifiable-credentials/3/playing-our-game.md

 ## Challenge

-Our challenge to the reader is to extend the Substratekitties runtime and include additional functions and features you might want to see in this runtime module.
+Our challenge to the reader is to extend the substrate-verifiable-credentials runtime and include additional functions and features you might want to see in this runtime module.

 Here are some ideas: